gocodeup/MySQL_Lesson/1_Design_and_Installation.md

 # Lab Time!

-- Install the necessary mariadb packages on servera.
+- Install the necessary mariadb packages.
 This includes at least packages mariadb and mariadb-server.
 - Make sure to enable and start the mariadb daemon.
 - Once complete, spend some time browsing http://dev.mysql.com or https://mariadb.com/kb/en/mariadb/documentation/